Category List

 Some chart formations may mislead you into believing that a cryptocurrency’s price will move in a certain direction, when in fact it’ll do the opposite.

-For instance, in the Head and Shoulders pattern, it’s considered completed when the price breaks below the neckline, which connects the lows of the two shoulders.
-Or in the case of the Double Top pattern that completes when the price breaks below the support level that connects the lows of the two peaks However, in both cases, sometimes the price may bounce back above the neckline after breaking it, creating a false reversal signal.
+For instance, the Head and Shoulders pattern is considered complete when the price breaks below the neckline, which connects the lows of the two shoulders.
+Similarly, the Double Top pattern is complete when the price breaks below the support level that connects the lows of the two peaks.
+However, in both cases, sometimes the price may bounce back above the neckline after breaking it, creating a false reversal signal.

 What Causes False Signals?